AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 **[!UICONTROL Conversion Goal]:** Whether to *[!UICONTROL Use account conversion goals for this campaign]* (the default) or *[!UICONTROL Use campaign specific conversion goals]*.
 If you choose to specify conversion goals for the campaign, then select the goals from the list of all available goals. **Note:** Goals are synchronized daily, so goals created in the previous 24 hours may not be listed.
 To update the list, [manually synchronize the ad network data](/help/search-social-commerce/campaign-management/campaigns/sync-network.md).

+>[!TIP]
+>
-If the campaign is part of a hybrid portfolio, then use the same conversion goals as the portfolio's objective.
-Using different conversion goals may impact portfolio performance.
+>If the campaign is part of a hybrid portfolio, then use only conversion goals that are included in the portfolio's objective for the campaign.
+Including additional conversion goals may impact portfolio performance.
+>
+>The objective may include conversion goals or other conversions that aren't included for the campaign, but the campaign can't include conversion goals that aren't included in the objective.

 >[!MORELIKETHIS]
 >